Location: Inn Serendipity Bed & Breakfast (and farmstead), Browntown, Wisconsin

 Rated Output of Wind Turbine System: 10 kW (10,000 Watts)

 Commissioned: May 9, 2003 (start of electricity generation from wind)

 Type of Wind Turbine System: Grid intertie with local electric utility, Alliant Energy.
 Net metering allows owners to sell excess electricity production back to the electric utility.
 No battery storage was employed.
-All electricity used at the Inn Serendipity farm is from 100-percent renewable energy (wind and bio-gas), based on the Second Nature program offered by Alliant Energy.
+All electricity used at the Inn Serendipity farm is from 100-percent renewable energy.

 Annual Electricity Output from Wind Turbine: 10,479 kWh/year in 2007.
 Click here for: complete wind turbine output by year.
 In 2007, Inn Serendipity produced a surplus of 1,870 kWhs of electricity for our community.

 System Design: A 10 kW Bergey BWC Excel-S generator is placed on a 120-foot guyed tower, connected to an Excel-S GridTek 10 Power Processor Inverter which is then connected to the farm/house service.
 The inverter converts 3-phase Alternating Current (AC) generated from the wind turbine to single-phase Alternating Current (AC) which can readily be used for electricity needs on the farm and, in the case of surplus generation, "stored" or "banked" back on the grid through "net metering."
 In August 2005, the blades were switched out with the latest generation Bergey blades that are 1 foot longer and 4 inches wider; this change boosted our average monthly output by about 20 percent versus the older generation blades.